-The following is a summary of account types we DO NOT accept:
+The following is a summary of account types OIS does NOT accept:

 - Demat Accounts: are used for the trade of stocks, securities, and debentures.

-- Solvency Certificate: is a summary of all assets including bank accounts, CD deposits, bonds, property, salary, etc.
+- Solvency Certificate: is a summary of all assets including bank accounts, DE deposits, bonds, property, salary, etc.